Bimbisara (film): Production

 The title of the film was unveiled as Bimbisara in May 2021.
 Vasishta stated that the film does not follow the history of King Bimbisara of 5th century BC, however, they have taken the character and some of his attributes.
 Kalyan Ram said that Bimbisara was adapted as the title sometime after the story was finalized.
 Initially supposed to be stand-alone film, it is reported that story was split into two parts due to its length.
-However, the second part's production is reported to start some time later, depending on the reception of the first film.
+However, the second part's production is reported to start later, depending on the reception of the first film.

 Principal photography began in 2020.
 It was delayed due to the second wave of COVID-19 in India and resumed shooting in mid 2021.
-Large sets related to ancient kingdom were set up at Ramakrishna Studios, Hyderabad.
+Large sets resembling ancient Indian kingdoms were set up at Ramakrishna Studios, Hyderabad.
 The shoot was completed by November 2021.

 Music

 Originally, the background score and songs were supposed to be composed by Santosh Narayan and Chirantan Bhatt, respectively.
-However, Narayanan was later replaced by M. M. Keeravani to compose the background score for the film.
-Lyrics for the songs are written by Ramajogayya Sastry, Sreemani and Varikuppala Yadagiri.
+However, Narayanan was replaced by M. M. Keeravani.
+Lyrics for the songs were written by Ramajogayya Sastry, Sreemani and Varikuppala Yadagiri.
 The first single titled "Eeswarude" was released on 13 July 2022.
 The second single titled "O Tene Palukula" was released on 21 July 2022.

-Marketing and release
+Release

 Theatrical

 Bimbisara was released on 5 August 2022.
 Originally it was scheduled to release in November 2021 but it was delayed due to the COVID-19 pandemic.
-A pre-release event was held in Hyderabad in July 2022 with Kalyan Ram's half-brother N. T. Rama Rao Jr. attending as guest.
+A pre-release event was held in Hyderabad in July 2022 with Kalyan Ram's brother, actor Jr. NTR, as chief guest.

-The worldwide theatrical rights of the film were sold at a cost of ₹15 crores.
+The worldwide theatrical rights of the film were sold for ₹15 crores.
 UFO Moviez has acquired the film's distribution rights for North India.
-In Andhra Pradesh and Telangana, the film is distributed by Dil Raju.
+In Andhra Pradesh and Telangana, the film was distributed by Dil Raju.